 In which major German city is there the greatest air pollution?

-We have analysed the annual balance sheets of the Federal Environment Agency and examined 10 major cities with particularly poor air quality for their particulates- and nitrogen oxide values.
+We have analyzed the annual balances of the Federal Environment Agency and examined 10 major cities with particularly poor air quality in terms of their particulates and nitrogen oxide levels.
 This is our ranking:

 In the ranking, Berlin shows the highest particulate matter values for both the larger PM₁₀ and the smaller PM₂,₅ particles.
 Essen follows closely in terms of particulate matter levels.
 Berlin also shows high values for nitrogen dioxide with 38 µm/m³.
 Stuttgart, however, reaches 39 and Munich even 51 µm/m³.